vikrantsharma10/AI-merchant-onboarding/README.md

-# Agentic AI Merchant Onboarding Pipeline
+# Agentic AI Merchant Onboarding Automation

-An end-to-end agentic onboarding system that replaces manual merchant onboarding with an automated, multi-step pipeline; triggered by a CRM event and running through to go-live with a human approval checkpoint.
+An end-to-end agentic onboarding system that replaces manual merchant onboarding with an automated, multi-step pipeline triggered by a CRM event and running through to go-live with a human approval checkpoint.

 **What it does:**